TheineAddict/Null-Expected/src/data/posts/author1/2025/12/quality-resolutions-better-tester-2026.md

 Whenever you hear a phrase like _“it should be fast”_, _“it should be intuitive”_, or _“it should behave like last time”_, ask:

-> “Can you give me one concrete example of what ‘good’ looks like here?”
+> Can you give me one concrete example of what ‘good’ looks like here?

 And then, crucially, **write that example down** in the ticket, spec, or your notes.